IOTechSystems/support-alarms-docs/tutorial/README.md

 We can now trigger alarms for the Modbus devices and observe how the Alarms Service can handle and deliver these.

-To configure Alarms Conditions, Routes, and Actions please follow the steps [here](./docs/routing-management.md).
+To manage Alarms and States please follow the steps [here](./docs/alarms-management.md).

-Additionally, to manage Alarms and States please follow the steps [here](./docs/alarms-management.md).
+To configure Alarm Conditions, Routes, and Actions please follow the steps [here](./docs/routing-management.md).

 ## Stopping The Tutorial

-To stop the tutorial, run one of the following commands:

 ### Stop EdgeX

+To stop the tutorial when EdgeX is running in non secure mode issue the following command:

 ```bash
 docker compose -f docker-compose.edgex.yml down